25 June 2015

 American Neo-Noir: The Movie Never Ends, by Alain Silver and James Ursini, is a survey of the neo-noir sub-genre, from the 1960s onwards.
 The term ‘neo-noir’ was first coined by Todd Erickson; he is credited in the acknowledgements, though there are no footnotes or bibliography.
 Interestingly, although Silver and Ursini classify film noir as a style, they regard neo-noir as a genre: “film noir was never a genre but an American film movement that was defined by style as much as content... neo-noir is more genre than movement, a mimicking of the style and content of the classic period”.

 More than 500 films are discussed (listed in a comprehensive filmography), though the analysis of each film (even classics such as Chinatown) is limited to one or two paragraphs.
-Some very recent films are included (even some of this year's releases), and this immediacy may account for some of the typos and errors in the text.
-Co-writer Alain Silver also designed the book's layout, though he's a much better writer than a designer.
+Some very recent films are included (even some of this year’s releases), and this immediacy may account for some of the typos and errors in the text.
+Co-writer Alain Silver also designed the book'’ layout, though he’s a better writer than a designer.

 0 comment(s):